estuary/docs/reductions/README.rst

 ``firstWriteWins`` always takes the first value seen at the annotated location.
 Likewise ``lastWriteWins`` always takes the last.
-Schemas which don't have an explicit reduce annotation use last write wins behavior.
+Schemas which don't have an explicit reduce annotation default to lastWriteWins behavior.

 .. literalinclude:: fww_lww.flow.yaml
    :language: yaml